AhmetErenIncir/Sozluk/memory-bank/activeContext.md

 - `lucide-react` installed for icons on the landing page.
 - `trae.md` documentation file created and updated.
 - Supabase integration: Installed `@supabase/supabase-js` and `@supabase/ssr`, configured environment variables, created Supabase clients, integrated auth into login and signup pages, added AuthProvider for session management.
+- Added profiles table in Supabase with is_admin column and trigger for new users.
+- Updated AuthProvider to fetch and provide isAdmin in context.

 ## Decisions
 - **Decision**: Implement a `memory-bank/` directory for project context management.